Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Conclusion

 \section{Conclusion}

-In this paper, we tackle the \emph{cross-domain few-shot learning problem} and propose the pseudo query sets for few-shot models to solve the problem that models can't infer query set during fine-tuning.
+In this paper, we tackle the \emph{cross-domain few-shot learning problem} and propose pseudo query set to solve the problem that few-shot models can't infer query set during fine-tuning.
 We observe that few-shot models can get outstanding results after several fine-tuning iterations.
-According to Table \ref{table:pqst}, it shows that few-shot models still need appropriate fine-tuning when there is a large \emph{domain shift} between the domains of \emph{base} classes and \emph{novel} classes.
-In addition, we try fine-tuning the backbones extracted from the models with PTLoss and large margin mechanisms, and surprisingly found that the backbone performance from Baseline and few-shot models are competitive under same network architecture.
+According to the results, it shows that few-shot models still need appropriate fine-tuning when there is a large \emph{domain shift} between the domains of \emph{base} classes and \emph{novel} classes.
+In addition, we try fine-tuning the backbones extracted from the models with large margin mechanisms, including PT loss and LMCL, and surprisingly found that the backbone performance from Baseline and few-shot models are competitive under same network architecture.
 We conclude that the backbone trained in a standard way has robustness.
 Even if the parameter updating switched to the few-shot style, the backbone can still adapts to the tasks rapidly.
-Experiment results illustrate our fine-tuning methods have a significant performance improvement compared to the baseline methods.
-Moreover, how to promote the performance on \emph{ChestX} dataset needs further survey. { }
+Experiment results illustrate LMM-PQS has a significant performance improvement compared to the baseline methods.
+Moreover, how to improve the performance on \emph{ChestX} dataset needs further investigation.